mckinsey/vizro/vizro-ai/docs/index.md

     <div class="card-content">
       <h5>Contribute</h5>
       <p>
-        Find our contribution guidelines and all our current and previous contributors here.
+        Contribution guidelines and all our current and past contributors.
       </p>
     </div>
   </div>